February 18, 2020

 There are a few reasons that this is currently the case, the main one being that content developed for an HD widescreen display often loses impact when translated to a much smaller screen, even if it is 100% responsive on all devices.

-Do you want to develop multiple versions of the same course?
-If the answer is no, the best authoring tools will automatically adapt template content for optimal delivery on whatever device the trainee is using, for example, tabbed interactions would adapt to a vertical format for portrait display devices.
-So check which devices will be supported by your authoring tool.
+Do you want to develop multiple versions of the same online training courses?
+If the answer is no, the best elearning software, and authoring tools will automatically adapt template content for optimal delivery on whatever device the trainee is using, for example, tabbed interactions would adapt to a vertical format for portrait display devices.
+So check which devices will be supported by your learning management system, authoring tool, and learning platform.

 Microlearning is defined as content delivered on-demand, in bite-size chunks of ten seconds to one minute in length.

 This key feature of Microlearning -the short length – means that learners will usually finish going through a Microlearning ‘nugget’ within a 1 to 5-minute window.
-Short training also means faster completions, improving completion rates.
+Short training and learning experiences also mean faster completions, improving completion rates.
 But authoring good microlearning is not as simple as truncating pieces of larger lessons into smaller chunks.
 This is not optimal and will likely result in lower engagement metrics than those of the original full-length course.

 Be careful that instructional design principles are not thrown out of the window when designing microlearning.

-So, if you do want to provide microlearning as part of your training programs it’s important to choose an authoring tool that supports best practice, including important microlearning elements like gamification, optimized video delivery, and chunked content delivery to ensure your microlearning lessons play well together.
+So, if you do want to provide microlearning as part of your training programs or elearning solutions, it’s important to choose a course authoring tool that supports best practice, including important microlearning elements like gamification, optimized video delivery, and chunked content delivery to ensure your microlearning lessons play well together.

 To make the most of your microlearning your LMS reporting should also be optimized for the microlearning model which means employees potentially taking one lesson every day rather than a single longer course.
 Notifying users of the expected lesson duration is important, which is why users can be sure that each microlearning module is maximum 7 minutes long.

-Video is the most popular type of content on the internet right now, and it’s also an increasingly popular format for delivering training.
+Video is the most popular type of content on the internet right now, and it’s also an increasingly popular format for delivering training and interactive elearning.

 A well-placed video can break up a training course and help with engagement, and some subjects are even suited to be entirely trained by video.

-For this reason, it’s important that your chosen authoring tool makes it easy to import, edit, and get creative with your eLearning video content.
+For this reason, it’s important that your chosen authoring tool makes it easy to import, edit, and get creative with your eLearning video content for interactive online learning.
 Existing YouTube videos can also be imported into lessons for a more insightful and intricate approach to providing essential course content to learners.

 As a minimum you need to ask if the authoring tool supports all the basic video standards e.g MP4 and MOV, has a basic editor to help you create eLearning videos like EdApp does, with options like enabling autoplay within courses, and auto topic progression after a video has been viewed.

 In an ideal world, we would develop amazing eLearning courses in the authoring tool of our choice, export them, and they would ‘just work’.
-We are definitely getting closer to that ideal world but unfortunately, we aren’t there yet, in the meantime we have a choice of eLearning Standards for publishing our courses.
+We are definitely getting closer to that ideal world but unfortunately, we aren’t there yet, in the meantime we have a choice of eLearning Standards, such as Tin-Can API for publishing our courses.

 There are a number of eLearning standards that are supported by various authoring platforms and learning management systems, and they all have pros and cons.
 Oftentimes you’ll need to make a call on which standard best supports your goals.